AlexLiu2022/blog/content/en/useful/build-free-personal-pic-bed.md

 4. Enable the automatic upload service

-Configure automatic upload service in your own editor such as **Typora** In the settings page, image --> Image Upload Setting, set Image Uploader to **PicGo**, in addition, it is highly recommended to use the [**Obsidian**](https://obsidian.md/) editor, which can be used with plugins for the best experience.
-Please [search]( https://www.bing.com) for other editors' configurations yourself.
+Configure automatic upload service in your own editor such as **Typora** In the settings page, image --> Image Upload Setting, set Image Uploader to **PicGo**, in addition, it is highly recommended to use the <a href="https://obsidian.md/" target="_blank">Obsidian</a> editor, which can be used with plugins for the best experience.
+Please <a href="https://google.com" target="_blank">search</a> for other editors' configurations yourself.

 > obsidiain Image auto upload plugin interface
 ![](https://gcore.jsdelivr.net/gh/AlexLiu2022/resources/img/blog-pic-bed-example-004.png)